timmattison/timmattison.github.io/source/_posts/2015-07-27-deploying-multiple-war-files-on-a-single-instance-with-elastic-beanstalks-command-line-tools.markdown

 categories:
 ---

+**_UPDATE_** 2015-07-31: Removed the section about `.ebextensions`.
+I have confirmed that this is not needed.
+This mistake was an artifact of my troubleshooting process.

-**_UPDATE_**: I briefly talked to [Nick Humrich](https://twitter.com/nhumrich) and [Abhishek K Singh](https://twitter.com/abhik5ingh) on Twitter, pointed them to this article, and it was fixed in less than 24 hours.
+**_UPDATE_** 2015-07-28: I briefly talked to [Nick Humrich](https://twitter.com/nhumrich) and [Abhishek K Singh](https://twitter.com/abhik5ingh) on Twitter, pointed them to this article, and it was fixed in less than 24 hours.
 Nice work!
 If you update your EB CLI tools to 3.4.7 or greater the bug will be fixed for you and you can ignore the rest of this article.

 In June this year [AWS added the ability to run multiple WAR files with Elastic Beanstalk in a single EC2 instance](http://aws.amazon.com/about-aws/whats-new/2015/06/aws-elastic-beanstalk-supports-multiple-war-files-and-m4-instances/).
 This makes deploying several small applications a lot more cost effective.

-In order to do this you need to create a ZIP file containing all of the WAR files you want to deploy and you **_must_** include a directory called `.ebextensions` even if it is empty.
+In order to do this you need to create a ZIP file containing all of the WAR files you want to deploy ~~and you **_must_** include a directory called `.ebextensions` even if it is empty.
 In my case I just added and empty file called `.ebextensions/README.md` to make it happy.
-Obviously if you use `.ebextensions` for any kind of customization you won't need to do anything.
+Obviously if you use `.ebextensions` for any kind of customization you won't need to do anything~~.

 When Elastic Beanstalk sees that you've deployed a file like this it treats it differently than a normal bundle.
 It takes the WAR file called `ROOT.war` and deploys that as the root application.
 The rest of the WAR files are deployed in directories derived from their file names.
 For example, `application1.war` would be accessed through the `/application1` path.